kabanero-io/events-operator/README.md

 The webhook secret is the secret you configure on Github, and embedded in each webhook message received from github.
 It enables the mediator to verify that the message is indeed from github.

 Edit and apply the following secret.
-Change `<my github secret>` to a string of your choosing.
+Change `<my-webhook-secret>` to a string of your choosing.
 You'll provide the same string when configuring the webhook secret on Github.

 ```
 apiVersion: v1